 The bioinformatics group was established to support researchers with their data analysis needs and to help them derive experimental insights from their proteomics results.
-We provide software and tools to support the variety of services provided by the other APAF groups, and have in-depth experience ith a variety of commercial and academic projects, with particular areas of strength being cytokine analysis, plant proteomics, and statistical and machine learning based approaches to the analysis of novel proteomics techniques such as SWATH, labelled isobaric techniques, cytokines and label free shotgun roteomics.
+We provide software and tools to support the variety of services provided by the other APAF groups, and have in-depth experience with a variety of commercial and academic projects, with particular areas of strength being cytokine analysis, plant proteomics, and statistical and machine learning based approaches to the analysis of novel proteomic techniques such as SWATH, labelled isobaric techniques, cytokines and label free shotgun proteomics.
 We have had recent commercial experience in the area of cancer diagnostic tests and agriculturally important plants disease, have participated in national collaborative cross-platform research initiatives, and have engaged in numerous research academic collaborations.

 - Available software and services by core technology

 - SWATHXtend - (NEW) APAF developed software to extend peptide assay libraries for improved SWATH analysis